bmwcarit/ramses-composer-docs/basics/android_app/README.md

 user of the app that there was a problem with the asset.

 Notice how we check if a display is created and if the thread is not already rendering, before we ask it to start rendering.
-There are various things that can happen to our surface, based on application lifecycle - e.g. stopping or pausing the activity.
-It is quite important to manage the lifecycle of the app carefully and avoid rendering if we are not supposed to.
+The lifecycle-related RamsesThread calls (start/stop rendering, creating displays etc.) are not graceful - i.e. they will throw exceptions if you are doing something which is not well defined, for example starting to render when the thread is already rendering.

 ## Improve the lifecycle